coderlogue/coderlogue.github.io/resources.md

 permalink: /resources/
 ---

-Documentation is the biggest assest in this digital world.As programmers we all know how important it is even a binary value and its importance of documenting them.We at CoderLogue encourage to blog or contribute a post to us.We are happy to include your blog in our resources too if it is clear and easy to learn.<br/>
+Documentation is the biggest assest in this digital world.As programmers we all know how important it is even a binary value in our coding.
+We noticed many students/deveopers facing struggle for not knowing the better resources that are available and making most use of them that saves their time to focus more on the logic rather than freaking out for the better resources and spending out their precious time. we believe in the  Motto of "Blog for yourself and for others." <br/>
+We at CoderLogue encourages you to blog yourself as well as to contribute guest posts that rather helps you in either ways.We are happy to include your blog as a resource in our site if it is easy to understand and learn.<br/>

 Here are the list of few resources to follow and to learn from other bloggers: <br/>
 [David Walsh Blog](http://davidwalsh.name/) <br/>